 - Recover features that guarantee a restore without interference (database renaming and network remapping)

 - Cloud connectors

-Keeping this focus on cloud connections, the integration with multiple cloud provider is the welcome feature that realize agility in terms of consumption to deliver data and system in cloud infrastructures.
-In this way is possible reduce infrastructure costs keeping a pay-as-you-go cost model.
+Keeping this focus on cloud connections, the integration with multiple cloud providers is the welcome feature that realizes agility in terms of consumption to deliver data and systems in cloud infrastructures.
+In this way is possible to reduce infrastructure costs keeping a pay-as-you-go cost model.

 Using the live demo has not the same feeling as testing the platform strength, but the guided demo realized by IBM could give an interesting touch on user interface and basic tasks that could be done without any hardware, software and skill-set preparation.

-The workflow to bring client under protection is really easy and after few steps I successfully add new client.
+The workflow to bring clients under protection is really easy and after a few steps, I successfully add new clients.

-From architecture perspective I couldn’t express any judgement, but I hope to have the chance in the future to put my hands on a real case.
+From the architecture perspective, I couldn’t express any judgment, but I hope to have the chance in the future to put my hands on a real case.